King David's Fighting and Military Career

-As a youth David slays Goliath the Philistine Giant with nothing more than a slingshot, a few stones, and a simple but profound faith in God.
+David's first battle listed in the Bible occurs when he is but a youth.
+He slays Goliath the Philistine Giant with nothing more than a slingshot, a few stones, and a simple but profound faith in God.

-David conducts a campaign against the Philistines and defeats them.
+After David becomes a little older he conducts a campaign against the Philistines and defeats them.

 8. And there was war again.
 And David went out and fought with the Philistines, and killed them with a great slaughter.
 And they fled from him.
 (1Samuel 19:8)